This article is intended for members in the United Kingdom. If you're looking for instructions for CoinJar Australia, visit this article.

-The Order Book displays all of the existing buy and sell orders being placed by CoinJar Exchange users.
+The Order Book displays all of the existing buy and sell orders being placed on CoinJar Exchange.
 Centred vertically is the last price at which the trading pair you've selected has been exchanged.
 This will match the Last Price displayed in the Trade section.

-All orders above this line in red are sell orders - active prices that other users are attempting to sell for.
+All orders above this line in red are sell orders.
 The best "ask" price will always be shown closest to the last price, with the following ask prices cascading upwards.
 Likewise, the orders below the current price in green are buy orders, displaying the best "bid" price closest to the last price.
 Selecting any ask or bid prices will automatically fill your Trade section with that price.